reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   int applyAsInt(double value);
 }
 ```
-This is the double-to-int primitive specialization for Function.
+This is the double-to-int primitive specialization for `Function`.
 This is a functional interface whose functional method is `applyAsInt(double)`.

 Here is an example showing how to use `DoubleToIntFunction`:
 ```java